How to build a website like Airbnb

 Airbnb is a phenomenal business.

-With this guide, I want to help you with both.
-My goal is the help you achieve two things:
+With this guide, we want to help you with both.
+Our goal is to help you achieve two things:

-1. Find out the best way to build a website like Airbnb for your idea, requirements, skills, and budget.
+1. Find the best way to build a website like Airbnb for your idea, requirements, skills, and budget

 How does Airbnb work?

-The basics we hardly need to cover: Airbnb connects hosts and guests and facilitates their transactions.
+We hardly need to cover the basics: Airbnb connects hosts and guests and facilitates their transactions.
 This makes Airbnb a two-sided online marketplace.
-The business model relies on charging a commission—a service fee—for each transaction that takes place through the platform.
+The business model relies on charging a commission (or service fee) for each transaction that takes place through the platform.

 More specifically, Airbnb is a location-based peer-to-peer rental marketplace.
-This has some implications for what it means to build a website—and a business—similar to Airbnb, so let's quickly define all three concepts.
+This has some implications for building a website—and a business—similar to Airbnb, so let’s quickly define all three concepts.

 Airbnb: a location-based peer-to-peer rental marketplace